ibm-cloud-docs/EventStreams/disaster_recovery.md

 Perform the following steps to fail over:

 1. Stop the producers that were pointing to cluster A.
-2. Restart the producers to point to cluster B's endpoints.
+2. If cluster A and the link from A to cluster B is still operational, ensure that as much data as possible is mirrored by checking that the lag on those topics on cluster B is zero.
-3. If cluster A and the link from A to cluster B is still operational, ensure that all data was mirrored by checking that the lag on those topics on cluster B is zero.
+3. Restart the producers to point to cluster B's endpoints.
 4. Disable any mirroring that is still enabled on topics from cluster A to cluster B. This can be done by using the [User controls](/docs/EventStreams?topic=EventStreams-mirroring#user_controls).

 ![Producer on target cluster B overview diagram.](disaster3.png "Diagram that shows the producer switched to cluster B and sending messages to a new local topic"){: caption="Figure 3.
 Producer switched to cluster B." caption-side="bottom"}